johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 ## Catch N+1 queries with `django-zen-queries`

 The [`django-zen-queries`](https://github.com/dabapps/django-zen-queries) package allows you to control which parts of your code are permitted to run queries.
 It includes a `queries_disabled()` context manager / decorator that raises a `QueriesDisabledError` exception when a query is executed inside it.
-You can use it to prevent unnecessary queries on prefetched objects, or to ensure that queries are only executed when they are needed.
+You can use it to prevent unnecessary queries on prefetched objects, or to ensure that queries are only called when they are needed.
 I use it to fill in the gaps where `nplusone` falls short.

 For example, as outlined in the previous section, `nplusone` won't catch the following N+1 query, but `django-zen-queries` will.